 Yet the Square is not just a centre of celebration; it also harbours a much darker history – one of invasion, execution and defenestration (more of which in a moment).

 2. The most infamous moments in the Town Hall’s history are its defenestrations (the Czech-originating word which means to be hurled out of an open window).
-The first of these took place in 1419, when seven members of the city council were killed by an enraged mob of Hussites, and the second in 1618, when four Catholic Lord Regents endured the same fate.
-Some sources do, however, claim that this second group of victims landed on a huge pile of manure, thereby walking away from the incident unscathed.
+The first of these took place in 1419 when an enraged mob of Hussites killed seven city council members, and the second in 1618, when four Catholic Lord Regents endured the same fate.
+However, some sources claim that this second group of victims landed on a huge manure pile, thereby walking away from the incident unscathed.
 If you are lucky enough to time it right, you may catch one of the spectacular light and sound shows that are projected onto the tower, recalling its colourful history.

-3. Off to the right of the clock, and towards the middle of the Square stands the oxidized Jan Hus Memorial.
-This unlikely national hero is celebrated in a national holiday every 6th of July.
-Once controlled by the Hussites, and towering above the Old Town Square is the Church of Our Lady before Týn.
-It is one of the city’s biggest churches, and another architectural achievement of Charles IV (he of Charles Bridge fame).
+3. Off to the right of the clock and towards the middle of the Square stands the oxidized Jan Hus Memorial.
+This unlikely national hero is celebrated on a national holiday every 6th of July.
+Once controlled by the Hussites and towering above the Old Town Square is the Church of Our Lady before Týn.
+It is one of the city’s biggest churches and another architectural achievement of Charles IV (he of Charles Bridge fame).
 That said, the structure you see before you took some time to complete.
 Work began on the church in 1365, but the south tower wasn’t finished off until 1511.
-Look out for the four small spires positioned around the major ones — this denotes a site of execution; a place where numerous Hussites lost their head heads.
-The church may have a Gothic exterior, but crane your head around its doorway and another story is revealed; that of heavy Baroque influence.
+Look out for the four small spires positioned around the major ones — this denotes a site of execution, a place where numerous Hussites lost their head heads.
+The church may have a Gothic exterior but crane your head around its doorway, and another story is revealed; that of heavy Baroque influence.
 Inside, you will find the oldest pipe organ in Prague.

 4. Exiting the Old Town Square can prove a tricky business, what with the combination of slim-line passageways and perpetual swarms of tourists.
 Your best option is to make your escape by way of Železná, which will lead you directly to a more open, tranquil space and the Estates Theatre – the neoclassical structure that looks a bit like a green wedding cake.
 This theatre represents Mozart’s infatuation with Prague, and it is here that the genius conducted his world premiere of Don Giovanni.
-Outside the front of the theatre crouches the ghoulish Commendatore statue from that opera.
-You might also recognise the blue velvet interior; location for the Oscar-winning film Amadeus, which was filmed by Czech director Miloš Forman.
+Outside the front of the theatre, crouches the ghoulish Commendatore statue from that opera.
+You might also recognise the blue velvet interior, the location for the Oscar-winning film Amadeus, which Czech director Miloš Forman filmed.

 5. To the left of the Estates Theatre is the Carolinum, founded by Charles IV in 1348 as the first university in Central Europe.
-During its expansion, the complex was fitted out with lecture halls, a spa and bizarrely, a prison.
-The outstanding feature of the building is its Gothic oriel window, originating from 1370 and adorned with ornamental stonework that would take hours, if not days to appreciate fully.
+The complex was fitted out with lecture halls, a spa and bizarrely, a prison during its expansion.
+The outstanding feature of the building is its Gothic oriel window, originating from 1370 and adorned with ornamental stonework that would take hours, if not days, to appreciate fully.
 Today the Carolinum is used largely for graduation ceremonies.

 8. Attached to the Powder Tower is arguably Prague’s finest example of Art Nouveau artistry.
-It is the result of the combined efforts of many of the country’s foremost artists and architects of the time, including Alfons Mucha, who created some of the murals inside.
+It results from the combined efforts of many of the country’s foremost artists and architects of the time, including Alfons Mucha, who created some of the murals inside.
 Inside, there is a café, two restaurants and the recently restored American Bar, where they’ll mix you a Manhattan in style.
 For an Art Nouveau dining experience just as lavish but with a more attractive price tag, cross Náměstí Republiky and walk for five minutes down Na poříčí, where Café Imperial will appear on your left.
-Here you can enjoy seriously good eggs benedict in Egyptian-influenced splendour.
+Here you can enjoy delicious eggs benedict in Egyptian-influenced splendour.

 This tour can be walked on your own (self-guided tour), or we can arrange for you a professional English-speaking guide.
-The tour guide can even tailor this walk to your special needs, for example recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
-Email us your details for price quote.
+The tour guide can even tailor this walk to your special needs; for example, recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired of walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
+Please email us your details for a price quote.